pfgithub/scpl/docs/actions/createtrellolist.md

 or text
 with the text.
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFTrelloBoardPickerParameter
 ---
 ### Enumeration: Position / position (internally WFTrelloPosition)
-**Placeholder**: undefined
 **Default Value**: Top
 **Allows Variables**: true